 680 N 550 E, Heber City, UT 84032

 Heber City Cemetery - Google Maps

-Visit this cemetery during the day or night and you might see something otherworldly.
-During the day, visitors see a little girl playing around the headstones.
-As they approach...she disappears.
-At night, footsteps and male laughter are heard amongst the trees.
+No matter what time you visit this cemetery during the day or night, you might see something paranormal here.
+It's said that visitors see a little girl playing around the headstones in the daytime, and she disappears as they try to approach her.
+If you dare to visit this cemetery at night, you may hear footsteps and male laughter are among the trees.

 Devil's Washbowl Road (Moretown, VT)

 Pigman image from Steve Bissette (The Vermont Monster Guide) - source: sevendaysvt.com